-According to the Centers for Disease Control and Prevention, C. difficile affects 250,000 Americans each year.
-About 20,000 patients died from it yearly from 1999 to 2004.
+According to the Centers for Disease Control and Prevention, C. difficile affects 450,000 Americans each year.
+About 35,000 patients die from it each year.
 The bug is associated with health care settings and with the use of antibiotics.

 CDI is caused by the use of certain antibiotics that alter the microbial material in a person’s gut.
 Many patients who contract C. difficile will not have symptoms or will fight it successfully with antibiotics.
 In patients who have compromised stools, CDI can cause recurring and life threatening diarrhea and inflammation of the colon.

 In people who are infected with CDI, a first recurrence happens 15 to 20 percent of the time.
 Of those people, 30 to 40 percent will have another recurrence.
 Of those, another 50 percent will have a recurrence.
 All told, fewer than 5 percent will experience a chronic cycle.
-The traditional treatment to date has been taking tapering doses of the antibiotics vancomycin or rifaximin.
+The traditional treatment to date has been taking tapered and pulsed doses of the antibiotics vancomycin or fidaxomicin.
 For many people with recurring CDI, these treatments have largely not been successful.

 CDI cases were rare before the 1990s but have become a lot more widespread.
 The first randomized control trial for FMT happened in 2013.
 The trial included 42 patients and had to be stopped because patients treated with FMT had a cure rate in the order of 90 percent or above.
 Patients who were on medication were having a 20 to 30 percent success rate.
 Because of the disparity in success rates, it was thought to be unethical to not offer FMT to all patients suffering from CDI.